srl-ethz/pomdar_benchmark/README.md

 > - **Apple Vision Pro** — [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop) provides full 6-DoF wrist pose and high-quality hand landmarks via ARKit.
 > - **Motion capture gloves** — e.g. Rokoko, StretchSense, or similar.

-Run from anywhere — all paths are resolved relative to the script:
+- Run from anywhere — all paths are resolved relative to the script:
+- Currently can just move the fingers, the hand is fixed in space.
+The hand base is implemented as a mocap body.
+Read here for more [mocap mujoco docs](https://mujoco.readthedocs.io/en/stable/modeling.html#mocap-bodies)
 ```bash
 # Bare hand (no task object)
 python teleop/webcam_teleop.py